Probate Q&A Series

 • Collect, secure, and manage estate assets.

-• Notify creditors and handle claims.
+• Notify creditors and handle claims, if applicable.

 • Prepare detailed inventory and appraisement.